k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

   * The [link type](/articles/19_Broadway/07_broadway_flow_linking_actors.md#link-object-properties) from the Query to the load is set as **Iterate** to enable looping over the query results.
   * Note that by default, **schema** and **table** input arguments are defined as an [**External** population type](/articles/19_Broadway/03_broadway_actor_window.md#actors-inputs-and-outputs) to enable populating these parameters dynamically.
 When required, a **Const** or **Link** population type can be defined.

-* **Post Load** Stage, an empty Stage added to the template to indicate that additional activities can be performed after the data has been loaded to the target DB, like it is done by an [Enrichment function](/articles/10_enrichment_function/01_enrichment_function_overview.md).
-If not needed, this Stage can be deleted or left empty.
+* **Post Load** Stage, an empty Stage added to the template to indicate that additional activities can be performed after the data has been loaded to the target DB, similar to by an [Enrichment function](/articles/10_enrichment_function/01_enrichment_function_overview.md).
+If it is not needed, this Stage can be deleted or left empty.

 ### How Do I Create a Population Based on a Broadway Flow?